aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/deploy-lambda-function-for-hook/index.md

    "clientRequestToken": "test-token-123"
    }
    ```
-4. Now you will have a good idea of how lambda work for a Cloudformation hook.
+Now lambda fucntion has deployed and validated, lets focus on using this lambda function to confgiure lambda hook.